kpecsok98/Worcester-Greenspace/README.md

 ```

 ### Part 2 (Checking Shapefile Projection and Reprojecting Data)
-For data to be used in Cato they all need to have the WGS 1984 Coordinate Reference System (CRS).
-However, we don't know what the coordinate reference system of our data is just from simply downloading it.
+For data to be used in Carto they all need to have the WGS 1984 Coordinate Reference System (CRS).
+However, we don't know what the CRS of our data is just from simply downloading it.
 Luckily, there is a way to check the CRS.
 First let's check the CRS of ```environmentaljustice```.
 To do this type the following code.

 ```Python
 # Check the Coordinate Reference System of environmentaljustice